 Palliative cancer care to improve the overall quality of life for families and patients with serious diseases

 Participation in a clinical trial to test promising new therapies and treatments for breast cancer

-Targeted therapy drugs to kill specific types of breast cancer cells with little damage to healthy cells
+- Targeted therapy drugs to kill specific types of breast cancer cells with less damage to healthy cells

 Complementary treatments may include:

 Nutritional dietary supplements, herbal remedies, tea beverages, and similar products